The Insiders

 Jaycob Avaylon, M.D.

-Jaycob Avaylon graduated from the University of California, Los Angeles with a BS in Biochemistry in 2017.
-He then worked as a Lead Scribe for a retina practice in Los Angeles.
-He graduated medical school at the California Northstate University, College of Medicine in 2023.
+He is originally from Southern California where he graduated from the University of California, Los Angeles with a Bachelor of Science in Biochemistry in 2017.
+He then took a gap year conducting research in ophthalmology and worked as a scribe for a busy surgical retina practice in Los Angeles.
+He graduated medical school in Sacramento at the California Northstate University, College of Medicine in 2023.
 While in medical school, Jaycob was elected for membership in Alpha Omega Alpha Medical Honor Society.
-He will complete his residency training in Ophthalmology at the University of Kentucky.
+Additionally, he helped conduct medical school application reviews and interviews, allowing him a unique insider perspective on medical school admissions.

 Malek Ayoub, M.D.